-Family Memorabilia Idea #5: Don't have room for a standalone bookshelf in your bedroom; buy mountable corner shelves.
+Family Memorabilia Idea #5: If you don't have room for a standalone bookshelf in your bedroom, buy mountable corner shelves.

 Where did I place the corner shelves?

-Looking for some corner shelves, below are options from Amazon.
+Looking for some corner shelves ?
+Below is one option from Amazon.
 (If you purchase from Amazon using these links, I will receive a small referral fee at no additional cost to you.
 Thank you.)

 Idea #6: Frame an object you do not use any longer but still love.

 This watch had a lady's face on the front.
 It was so pretty that I didn't know what to do with it when I stopped wearing it.
 While it doesn't work, I thought it was elegant and had accents of purple.
 So, I got it custom framed with a purple background to enhance the face of the watch.